ghxiao/morph-xr2rml/README.md

 The xR2RML mapping language (https://hal.archives-ouvertes.fr/hal-01066663 V3) is an extension of R2RML (http://www.w3.org/TR/r2rml/) and RML (http://semweb.mmlab.be/rml/spec.html).

 Morph-xR2RML was developed by the I3S laboratory (http://www.i3s.unice.fr/) as an extension of the Morph-RDB project (https://github.com/oeg-upm/morph-rdb) which is an implementation of R2RML.
-Morph-xR2RML supports the data materialization approach (generate RDF instances from data in a database) but, for now, it does not support query translation (SPARQL to DB native query language).
+Morph-xR2RML supports the data materialization approach (generate RDF instances from data in a database) but, for now, it does not support query translation (SPARQL to DB native query language rewriting).

 ### Limitations
 - The generation of RDF collection and containers is supported in all cases (from a list of values resulting of the evaluation of a mixed syntax path typically, from the result of a join query implied by a referencing object map), except in the case of a regular R2RML join query applied to a relational database: the result of the join SQL query cannot be translated into an RDF collection or container.